1. Parameters and their specification#

 For every latent, k, and every trial, r, two items need to be specified:

-should provide the filename (csv format readable by pandas read_csv function) containing the initial values of the variational covariance for latent k and trial r.
-This file should contain a matrix of size number_of_inducing_points x number_of_inducing_points.params_spec["variational_params0"] = { "variational_mean0_filename_latent0_trial0": "../data/uniform_0.00_1.00_len09.csv", "variational_cov0_filename_latent0_trial0": "../data/identity_scaled1e-2_09x09.csv", "variational_mean0_filename_latent0_trial1": "../data/gaussian_0.00_1.00_len09.csv", "variational_cov0_filename_latent0_trial1": "../data/identity_scaled1e-4_09x09.csv", "variational_mean0_filename_latent1_trial0": "../data/uniform_0.00_1.00_len09.csv", "variational_cov0_filename_latent1_trial0": "../data/identity_scaled1e-2_09x09.csv", "variational_mean0_filename_latent1_trial1": "../data/gaussian_0.00_1.00_len09.csv", "variational_cov0_filename_latent1_trial1": "../data/identity_scaled1e-4_09x09.csv", }
+variational_mean0_filename_latent<k>_trial<r>should provide the filename (csv format readable by pandas read_csv function) containing the initial values of the variational mean for latent k and trial r.
+This file should contain a vector of size number_of_inducing_points.variational_cov0_filename_latent<k>_trial<r>should provide the filename (csv format readable by pandas read_csv function) containing the initial values of the variational covariance for latent k and trial r.
+This file should contain a matrix of size number_of_inducing_points x number_of_inducing_points.Listing 1.5 addingvariational_params0in the latent-trial-specific filename format toparams_spec(2 trials and 2 latents)#params_spec["variational_params0"] = { "variational_mean0_filename_latent0_trial0": "../data/uniform_0.00_1.00_len09.csv", "variational_cov0_filename_latent0_trial0": "../data/identity_scaled1e-2_09x09.csv", "variational_mean0_filename_latent0_trial1": "../data/gaussian_0.00_1.00_len09.csv", "variational_cov0_filename_latent0_trial1": "../data/identity_scaled1e-4_09x09.csv", "variational_mean0_filename_latent1_trial0": "../data/uniform_0.00_1.00_len09.csv", "variational_cov0_filename_latent1_trial0": "../data/identity_scaled1e-2_09x09.csv", "variational_mean0_filename_latent1_trial1": "../data/gaussian_0.00_1.00_len09.csv", "variational_cov0_filename_latent1_trial1": "../data/identity_scaled1e-4_09x09.csv", }

 1.2.1.3.
 Latent-trial-common filename format#